IGNOU Projects

 If your strategy is based on field research, you must select a random sample of the population.
 A sample is a representation of a portion of the population.
 Sampling might be random or clustered.
 To gain a better grasp of the various sample procedures, consult any basic statistics book that you may have studied in preparation for Research Methods in Tourism Management.

-You should provide the tools that will be used to collect data from a variety of sources.
+You will provide the tools to collect data from various sources.
 Due to the inherent complexity and diversity of social reality, it is possible that a particular inquiry will require the use of various approaches.

 9) Data Analysis